Specy/rooc/README.md

 F	F	F	F	T	F	F	F	T	T
 ```
 # Notes
-This project is purely educational, it shouldn't be used to solve serious problems as it won't be optimized for big calculations
+This project is purely educational, it shouldn't be used to solve serious problems as it won't be optimized for big models